andreblanke/terrariad/README.md

 - Python 3.
 The script was tested on Python 3.9 only but previous versions should work as well.

-Simply copy [`terrariad.py`](terrariad.py) somewhere and execute it.
+A [PKGBUILD](PKGBUILD) file is provided for installation on Arch Linux-based distributions.
+Otherwise [terrariad.py](terrariad.py) can simply be downloaded and executed.
 See below for usage examples.

 You might want to automatically start the script on boot.
-The way this is done is operating system dependent.
-An example systemd [service file](terrariad.service) is provided.
+An example systemd [service file](terrariad.service) to do this on some Linux systems is provided.
 Only the `ExecStart`, `WorkingDirectory`, and `Environment` values should need to be edited.

 ## Usage